Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Effects of Dark Matter Decays on Milky Way Satellites

 assuming that all daughter particles are ejected from the halo due to the recoil kick velocity.
 Because we will analyze DDM models with $V_{\rm kick}=20\kms$ and $40\kms$, this is a reasonable assumption for the subhalos that drive our constraints, which typically have peak virial masses of ~$\sim 10^8\Msun$ and peak maximum circular velocities of $V_{\rm peak}\approx 20\kms$ \citep{Nadler180905542,PaperII}, corresponding to escape velocities of $V_{\rm esc}\approx28\kms$.
 In the regime of $V_{\rm kick} \gtrsim V_{\rm peak}$ (which guarantees that $V_{\rm kick} \gtrsim V_{\rm max}$), the impact of decays on low-mass halos is effectively determined by the DM lifetime alone \citep{Wang:2014}.\footnote{This is consistent with a calculation of the energy injection due to DM decays following \cite{0806.0602}, which indicates that decays are unlikely to unbind halos of the masses we consider within a Hubble time.}

-We also assume that all parent and all daughter DM particles respectively have the same mass; hence, the total mass of the halo after time interval $\Delta t$ is then given by
+We also assume that all parent and all daughter DM particles, respectively, have the same mass; hence, the total mass of the halo after time interval $\Delta t$ is then given by

 To facilitate comparison with our simulation results, we adopt the peak virial mass $M_{\rm peak}$, defined as the largest virial mass a subhalo attains along its main branch in our zoom-in simulations (see Section \ref{sec:shmf-sims}), as the initial mass $M_i$.
 For simplicity and because $M_{\rm peak}$ is achieved at fairly high redshift for typical subhalos in our simulations, we adopt the age of the universe $t_H$ as $\Delta t$.
-Neither assumption has an important effect on the qualitative results of our mass loss calculation, which is shown in the left panel of \figref{disrupt}.
+Neither assumption has an important effect on the qualitative results of our mass-loss calculation, which is shown in the left panel of \figref{disrupt}.

-The majority of observed MW satellites that enter our analysis inhabit subhalos in the peak virial mass range of $\sim 10^8 \textendash 10^{10}\Msun$ \citep{PaperII}.
+The majority of observed MW satellites that enter our analysis inhabit subhalos in the peak virial mass range of $10^8 \Msun \lesssim M_\mathrm{peak}\lesssim 10^{10} \Msun$, where $M_\mathrm{peak}$ is the largest virial mass each subhalo ever achieves over its entire main-branch history \citep{PaperII}.
 In this calculation and in our comparison to the MW satellite population, we additionally assume that halos that fall below a minimum mass threshold at $z=0$ cannot host observed MW satellites.
 In our cosmological DDM simulations, subhalos are no longer identified when their mass falls below a resolution limit of $\approx 2\times 10^7\Msun$, corresponding to roughly $100$ particles (see Section \ref{sec:shmf-sims}); we adopt this as our minimum subhalo mass threshold for MW satellites, $M_{\mathrm{thresh}}$.
 This mass threshold is reasonable given the dynamical properties of observed MW satellites (e.g., \citealt{Strigari08083772}).

 Imposing our minimum $z=0$ mass threshold yields a condition for the maximum $M_{\rm peak}$ that is significantly impacted by decays: